Allisonwonderlax13/https-github.com-obsproject-obs-studio./System-Requirements.md

 ## Hardware Encoders

-Hardware encoders are generally recommended for local recordings but not streaming, but can be a last resort if software encoding is not possible.
-They offer minimal performance impact in trade for a reduction in quality at the same bitrates as software (x264) encoding.
+Hardware encoders are generally recommended for local recordings, but not streaming.
+They can be a last resort if software encoding is not possible.
+They offer minimal performance impact in trade for a reduction in quality at the same bitrates as software (x264) encoding using the default preset of veryfast.
+Currently, all consumer-level hardware encoders are provided by certain GPUs, as listed below.

 Please make sure to use the latest drivers for your GPU:
 - [NVIDIA](https://www.geforce.com/drivers)
 - [AMD](http://support.amd.com)
-- Intel GPU drivers are usually available from your mainboard manufacturer
+- Intel GPU drivers are usually available from your mainboard manufacturer, but can also be [found here](https://downloadcenter.intel.com/)

 ### NVIDIA NVENC
 NVIDIA GeForce GTX-class GPU with Kepler architecture (GKxx) or newer (starting with some cards of GTX 600 series).
-Support for mobile GPUs can vary.
+Support for mobile GPUs can exist, but most will not support NVENC.
+If you get an error when trying to use the NVENC encoder and your drivers are already up to date, your GPU very likely does not support NVENC.

 ### Intel Quick Sync Video (QSV)
 Intel HD Graphics GPU on Intel Core-i-CPU 2xxx (Sandy Bridge) or newer.